itsjoelha/tp/docs/team/clj55.md

 <h3>Developer Guide Contributions</h3>

 - **Project Design**
-  - Contributed Architecture Diagram and Overall Sequence Diagram
+  - Contributed to Architecture Diagram, Overall Sequence and Command, Storage Diagram
   - Wrote explanations for each component in the Architecture

+<h3>User Guide Contributions</h3>

+- Contributed to Command Reference

 ---